Orbital Conch Piercing: The Complete Guide

 2. Diameter and Length

-The length or diameter of your orbital conch jewelry depends on the distance between the two holes that make up the piercing.
+The length or diameter of your Orbital Conch jewelry depends on the distance between the two holes that make up the piercing.
 Furthermore, the placement of these holes depends on multiple factors, such as your ear shape.

 To determine your size, take the length in millimeters and add 1mm for a snug fit or 2mm for a looser fit.